firesidefiction/firesidefiction.github.io/_posts/issues/13-FQ-SUMMER-2021/issue-94-08/2021-08-17-there-will-be-no-alien-invasion.md

 I see it now.

-I have in hand the lab’s one flashlight, and I’m sitting in the otherwise pitch black with my two sniveling undergrads, who yesterday were trying to explain to me what they read on page 1 of your _How to Thwart this Terrible Alien Invasion_ textbook: “If this textbook is locked in a small space, it will trigger [insert long explanation of complicated mechanism] that will cause a massive power outage.”
+I have in hand the lab’s one flashlight, and I’m sitting in the otherwise pitch black with my two sniveling undergrads, who yesterday were trying to explain to me what they read on page 1 of your _How to Thwart This Terrible Alien Invasion_ textbook: “If this textbook is locked in a small space, it will trigger [insert long explanation of complicated mechanism] that will cause a massive power outage.”

 Are you serious?